-- Children with SEND may experience increased feelings of anxiety which prevent them from 'speaking out' - Some children with SEND rely on adults for personal care, and this vulnerability puts them at greater risk of being harmed or abused - Children with SEND are more likely to work alone with a single adult, putting them at greater risk of being harmed or abused - Children with SEND may not be able to recognise that they are being abused - 5.27.2 In addition to these increased risk factors, disabled children may have communication difficulties which make it difficult to tell others what is happening to them.
-Adults, including professionals assessing their needs and caring for them, may concentrate on the child's special needs and overlook signs and symptoms that they are being maltreated. - 5.27.3 All staff must therefore be aware of and extra vigilant to the possible indicators of abuse and/or neglect for disabled children.
-The designated safeguarding lead should liaise regularly with the special educational needs co-ordinator, the behaviour lead and the attendance lead, maintaining a culture of vigilance and being alert to any relevant new information or concerns. - 5.27.4 If staff have a concern for a disabled child they must consider: - The child's communication needs and how they can communicate effectively with them - What information in relation to the child disability and special needs staff need to be aware of in order to assess risk of abuse - What resources staff require in order to undertake an informed assessment of safeguarding risk - Where child protection issues are considered regarding a child with disabilities, there must be involvement by key professionals who know the child well, including those who have a comprehensive understanding of the child's disability, method of communication, and any associated medical condition. - 5.27.5 Schools should consider what specialist advice, guidance and training may be required in order for staff to understand why children with SEND can be more vulnerable to abuse and how to recognise signs of abuse and/or neglect of disabled children
+- 5.21.1.
+All staff must therefore be aware of and extra vigilant to the possible indicators of abuse and/or neglect for disabled children.
+The designated safeguarding lead should liaise regularly with the special educational needs co-ordinator, the behaviour lead, and the attendance lead, maintaining a culture of vigilance and being alert to any relevant new information or concerns. - 5.21.2.
+If staff have a concern for a disabled child, they must consider: - The child's communication needs and how they can communicate effectively with them - What information in relation to the child disability and special needs staff need to be aware of in order to assess risk of abuse - What resources staff require in order to undertake an informed assessment of safeguarding risk - Where child protection issues are considered regarding a child with disabilities, there must be involvement by key professionals who know the child well, including those who have a comprehensive understanding of the child's disability, method of communication, and any associated medical condition. - 5.21.3.
+Schools should consider what specialist advice, guidance and training may be required in order for staff to understand why children with SEND can be more vulnerable to abuse and how to recognise signs of abuse and/or neglect of disabled children

-5.28 Mental Health
+5.22.
+Mental health

-- 5.28.1 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 5.28.2 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
+- 5.22.1.
+All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 5.22.2.
+Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-- 5.28.3 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences (ACEs), this can have a lasting impact throughout childhood, adolescence and into adulthood.
-We will ensure that staff are aware of how these children's experiences can impact on their mental health, behaviour and education. - 5.28.4 We will ensure that we have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - 5.28.5 We seek to embed positive mental health and mental health awareness through our academy to create a culture where children can self-identify, signpost peers and seek support themselves.
-We undertake staff training and promote mental health awareness through the PHSE schemes.
-We have a variety of provision in the academy including a student wellbeing charter, pupil wellbeing representatives, Head Space, Thrive and SSR class intervention, Multi agency Centre which includes a school counsellor, Dog Therapy, and the NHS mental health support team. - 5.28.6 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the referral mechanisms listed within this policy and speaking to the designated safeguarding lead or a deputy.
+- 5.22.3.
+Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences (ACEs), this can have a lasting impact throughout childhood, adolescence and into adulthood.
+We will ensure that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education. - 5.22.4.
+We will ensure that we have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - 5.22.5.
+We seek to embed positive mental health and mental health awareness through our academy to create a culture where children can self-identify, signpost peers and seek support themselves.
+We undertake staff training and promote mental health awareness through the PHSE schemes, PSHE lessons, form time activities, assemblies and also targeted support and intervention offered through the Inclusion Hub. - 5.22.6.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the referral mechanisms listed within this policy and speaking to the designated safeguarding lead or a deputy.

-5.29 Children who are LGBT
+5.23.
+Children who are LGBTQ+

-- 5.29.1 Children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - 5.29.2 Staff will endeavour to reduce the additional barriers LGBT children face and provide a safe space for them to speak out or share their concern with members of staff. - 5.29.3 The academy will actively encourage LGBT children to share their lived experience and views in order to inform practice.
+- 5.23.1.
+Children who are LGBTQ+ can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+. - 5.23.2.
+Staff will endeavour to reduce the additional barriers LGBTQ+ children face and provide a safe space for them to speak out or share their concern with members of staff. - 5.23.3.
+The academy will actively encourage LGBTQ+ children to share their lived experience and views in order to inform practice.

-6.Attendance
+6. Attendance